 Usability & UX

 Software that is too complicated to use, is often unused.
-Thus, usability and user experience of Qubes OS is an utmost priority for us, as we want as many people as possible to benefit from the unique security properties of Qubes OS!
+Because we want as many people as possible to benefit from its unique security properties, the usability and user experience of Qubes OS is an utmost priority!

 We ask anyone developing for Qubes OS to please read through this guide to better understand the user experience we strive to achieve.
-Also, please review our style guide for other design related information.
+We also ask them to review our style guide for other design related information.

 Easy To Use

-- Require numerous settings to be entered before a user can begin doing things
+- Require extensive configuration before a user can begin doing things

 - Make it possible to break provided features or actions in unrecoverable ways